By Butch Bridges

 Lone Grove, Oklahoma

-Around the first part of March 2009 I came up with the idea of building a tool shed out of wood pallets.
+Around the first part of March 2009 I came up with the idea of building a garden/tool shed out of wood pallets.
 I was needing a good shed for various things every since we moved here, and I thought the wood pallets just might fill the bill.
 And recycle pallets that would have been headed for the dump!

 My first task was to find suitable wood pallets.
 Pallets come in all sizes.
 I just happened to find a place in Ardmore where nearly all the pallets they put out back by the dumpster were exactly 42 inches square.
 And each pallet just happened to be in nearly new condition!
 I wouldn't realize until later how important it would be to use square pallets.
 By using 42" X 42" square pallets meant no modifying.
 The less cutting you have to do to the pallets, the better, because they are made of extremely hard wood.
 Ideally 36" square pallets should be used, but I didn't know where a good source for that size was available.